adventuregamestudio/ags/PSP/readme.txt

 Main source code changes from the PC version (also check the commit log of the git repository):
 - Instances of unaligned variable access that are not allowed on the MIPS processor are replaced with equivalent memcpy calls.
-- The PSP framebuffer has a BGR color order.
+- The PSP framebuffer has a BGR colour order.
 A new function is introduced to convert 32 bit graphics to the correct format.
 - Alfont seems to use wrong ascender and descender values for TTF fonts, there is a workaround written for it.